 Although the Arena is set back from Route One, the fencing along Route One acts as a screen of the non-building elements on the property.
-The decorative screen has been removed from the fence but may be warranted to be reinstalled.
+The decorative screen used to protect the tennis courts during warmer months has been removed from the fence but it may be warranted to be installed and utilized year-round.